Myrtle Beach, South Carolina: Tourism

 Myrtle Beach hosts a variety of special conventions, events, and musical concerts.
 The area's attractions include its beaches and courses, amusement parks, an aquarium, Legends in Concert, retail developments, shopping complexes and over 1,900 restaurants including seafood restaurants.
 The area also has dinner theaters, nightclubs, and many tourist shops.
 Myrtle Beach has approximately 425 hotels, with many on the beachfront, and approximately 157 accommodation units in total.
 The area is also home to over 80 golf courses and over 30 miniature golf courses.

 The 29-floor Margate Tower in Kingston Plantation is the tallest building in the Myrtle Beach area.

 Live shows are offered year round at theaters including the Alabama Theatre, Carolina Opry, Asher Theater, Calvin Gilmore Theater, Legends in Concert, and Medieval Times Family Dinner Theater.
 Several shows offer special holiday themed shows.

 The Myrtle Beach Boardwalk opened in 2010 and has been recognized as the nation's #3 boardwalk by National Geographic and one of the best US boardwalks by Travel + Leisure magazine.
 The Myrtle Beach Skywheel opened at the boardwalk in May 2011, and is a 200 ft observation wheel, similar to a ferris wheel, with glass gondolas that look over the Atlantic Ocean.
-This is the first wheel of its kind in the U.S. Myrtle Beach State Park, established in 1935, has just under a mile of Grand Strand beach and is a prime location for camping, swimming, hiking, biking, and fishing.
-Pier 14 by the Boardwalk.
+This is the first wheel of its kind in the U.S. Pier 14 is by the Boardwalk.

+Myrtle Beach State Park, established in 1935, has just under a mile of Grand Strand beach and is a prime location for camping, swimming, hiking, biking, and fishing.